 - Information can be collected from family members as part of the assessment process

-- Information may be provided by power of attorney or supportive attorney or other legal representative if the client is not able to provide this personally
+- Information may be provided by power of attorney or supportive attorney or other legal representative if the customer is not able to provide this personally

-- ACAS (Aged Care Assessment Service) review potential aged care clients and list their details on a secure industry website which may be filtered by providers to identify potential new clients
+- ACAS (Aged Care Assessment Service) review potential aged care customers and list their details on a secure industry website which may be filtered by providers to identify potential new customers

-- Baptcare Pastoral Care collects information about residents’ cultural and social background to ensure the provision of individualised care
+- Baptcare Spiritual Care collects information about residents’ cultural and social background to ensure the provision of individualised care

 Baptcare will only use or disclose non-sensitive personal information for the primary purpose for which it was collected, or for a secondary purpose where our residents/clients have either consented or would reasonably expect their information to be used and where the secondary purpose is related to the primary purpose.